paulshorey/horizontal_carousel/README.md

 # About

 > Built by Paul originally for paulshorey.com.
-See basic usage there.
+Quickly init multiple carousels:
 ![used in paulshorey.com](./public/screenshots/code_ps.png)

 > Then converted to a module for https://besta.domains.
-Advanced usage, with custom buttons.
-Code coming soon.
+Proper React ref, custom buttons:
 ![used in besta.domains](./public/screenshots/code_besta.png)

 Not tested except on these two sites.
 Please let me know if it works for you.
 Please star.
 Please feel free to contribute.